-

 Are there circumstances where a buyer may have to make a mandatory or compulsory offer for a target company?

-In accordance with the Public Take Over Law 41(I)/2007 (as amended) where a person a result of his/her own acquisition or the acquisition by persons acting in concert with him/her, holds securities of a company which, added to any existing holdings of those securities of his/hers and the holdings of those securities of persons acting in concert with him/her, directly or indirectly give him/her a percentage of thirty per cent (30%) or more of existing voting rights in that company at the date of the acquisition, such a person is required to make a bid at the earliest opportunity to all the holders of those securities for all their holdings at an equitable price.
+Pursuant to the Takeover Bids Law, where a person a result of his/her own acquisition or the acquisition by persons acting in concert with him/her, holds securities of a company which, added to any existing holdings of those securities of his/hers and the holdings of those securities of persons acting in concert with him/her, directly or indirectly give him/her a percentage of thirty per cent (30%) or more of existing voting rights in that company at the date of the acquisition, such a person is required to make a bid at the earliest opportunity to all the holders of those securities for all their holdings at an equitable price.

-In case the acquirer already holds more than fifty per cent (50%) of the voting rights of a company, the further acquisition of securities does not create an obligation to make a mandatory bid, provided the competent authority grants an exception to this end pursuant to the provisions of the Public Take Over Law.
+Where the offeror already holds more than fifty per cent (50%) of the voting rights of a company, then the bid for the further acquisition does not create an obligation to make a mandatory bid, provided that an exception is granted by CySEC.

 -